-Visit the American Museum of Paper Making in Atlanta Georgia
+Visit the Robert C. Williams Museum of Paper Making in Atlanta Georgia

 This museum is an internationally renowned resource on the history of paper and paper technology.
 In addition to more than 2,000 books, the Museum features a remarkable collection of over 10,000 watermarks, papers, tools, machines, and manuscripts.
 The museum also features the Dard Hunter Collection of artifacts and books on paper and hand papermaking.